Frequently Asked Questions

 Software resellers are welcome to purchase Transana in exactly the same way everyone else does, purchasing the program through this web site.

 We work hard to keep the cost of Transana as low as possible, so we do not offer any reseller discount for individual copy sales.
-Please contact us with details for purchases of 10 or more copies of Transana.
+Bulk purchase discounts are available for the purchase of 5 or more copies of Transana Basic or Professional when made as part of the same transaction.

 What are the minimum system requirements for Transana?